randunel/ArcusNode/README.md

+# ArcusNode Media Server

+This is a customized version of ArcusNode.
+Changes will be listed here.

+* RTMFP commands no longer require a return value.
+This was a synchronous (blocking) function.
+The commands are now async and require a callback.
+* RTMFP commands are now handled FMS-style.
+The commands used to be handled at the service level (regardless of client connection and application).
+The commands are now handled per-netconnection, so a NetConnection with different credentials may be bound to a different function for the same command (or no function at all).

+TODO:
+* Handle applications FMS style
+* Make the commands easier to use (handle possible context problems)

+The old README below:

 # ArcusNode
 #### A RTMFP Rendevouz Server For Peer Assisted Networking With Adobe Flash on NodeJS
 ArcusNode aims to assist P2P networking with ease of extendability due to Javascript glue with NodeJS.